bettingonsuccess/bettingonsuccess/content/post/water-on-fire.md

 ## Relationships

 Family.
 Friends.
 Community.
 We all need important people in our lives.
 One of the most enjoyable parts of FIRE journey (or should I say WATER now?) path is the vibrant, open, and tight community.
 We are all so differently politically, geographically, linguistically, etc and yet we all agree we can be free.

+Mr. Money Mustache pursued and attained FIRE but what inspired me wasn't his frugality and badassity.
+His _WHY_ is what inspired me.
+He and Mrs. MMM wanted to be full-time parents.
+This is also one of my _WHY_'s.

 So yes I guess this is still a FI/RE blog but hey next time you’re trying to explain what you are doing put some WATER in the conversation.